MohitCS5/confusefkldfjhkldhtg.py/readme.md

 ## 👤 Author

 **Mohit**
-This project was created as part of my learning journey in Python and game development.
+This project was created as part of my learning and practice.
 GitHub: [@MohitCS5](https://github.com/MohitCS5)